Tuesday is more nothing, stroll the beach, swim in the ocean, beer at the bar, then an afternoon of hazy laze.

 Katja, “Feenish making sex.
 Last night, Daria and I, Dasha and Katya.
 We make a plan to swap up tonight, sister ees get early start.”

 Mani is leaning against the kitchen island, Dasha faces her, leans in to kiss, “We have Japanese and Chinese girls at home, no Thai,” kisses her again.

-Then a finger explores, Mani bites one corner of her lip, Dasha kneels, pushes up Mani’s t-shirt and lens into the softness.
+Then a finger explores, Mani bites one corner of her lip, Dasha kneels, pushes up Mani’s t-shirt and leans into the softness.
 Katja makes tea and puts out cookies while Mani moans, then gasps, shudders and sinks back against the counter.